robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 #### Co-synchrony Analysis

 Calculate suitable co-synchrony measures between the neural power time series of the dLMC and other motor cortex electrodes.
-Some exploratory measures include:
+Performed exploratory analysis include:

 Cross-correlation function between the neural power time series of the dLMC and motor cortex electrodes at different time lags.
-The peak cross-correlation value and corresponding time lag can indicate the strength and delay of synchronization between the two regions.
+The peak cross-correlation value and corresponding time lag will act as surrogate markers of strength and delay of synchronization between the two regions.

 Coherence: Estimate the spectral coherence between the neural power time series of the dLMC and motor cortex electrodes.
 Coherence quantifies the degree of phase synchronization between the two regions as a function of frequency.